-The fees are right on the front page too, so you don’t have to hunt around for them like you do with some other investment companies.
+The fees are right on the front page too, so you don’t have to hunt around for them as you do with some other investment companies.
 There are two tiers, and you can see what features come with each.
 For those investing between $0-100,000, the fee is 0.5%.
 If you have less than $5,000 invested, the first year is free.
-For those with accounts greater than $100,000, you can open a Wealthsimple black account it’s 0.4%.
+For those with accounts higher than $100,000, you can open a Wealthsimple black account it’s 0.4%.

 To qualify for unlimited personal advice at Betterment, there is a $250,000 account minimum, and the fee is 0.50%.

 If you have social concerns when you invest your money, Wealthsimple offers socially responsible investment portfolio options that include investments in companies with low carbon exposure, cleantech innovators, and companies that promote affordable housing.

-If you have investments with other companies, Wealthsimple offers a free Portfolio Review service.
+If you have investments in other companies, Wealthsimple offers a free Portfolio Review service.
 They will evaluate your other accounts for fees, tax minimization, and diversification.
-If you find that you are paying too much with your current company and want to transfer the money to Wealthsimple, they will cover any transfer fees that company will charge you.
+If you find that you are paying too much for your current company and want to transfer the money to Wealthsimple, they will cover any transfer fees that company will charge you.

 Your money is safe with Wealthsimple.
 They are backed by Power Financial Corporation, so the company is not going to suddenly disappear one day.
 The site is encrypted, and each account is SIPC insured for up to $500,000.

 There are four account types.
 Personal is the most popular account and aimed at building long-term wealth.
 You can contribute and withdraw as much as you want with no restrictions.
-The Roth IRA is a tax-advantage account to save for retirement.
+The Roth IRA is a tax-advantaged account to save for retirement.
 You invest after-tax money.
 Your withdraws and capital gains are tax-free.
 A Roth IRA is recommended for investors with many years before they retire.

 Opening an Account